rustwasm/wasm-bindgen/crates/test/README.md

 * Catching JS exceptions so tests can continue to run after a test fails
 * Driving execution of all tests

-This is the crate which you actually link to in your wasm test and through which you import the `#[wasm_bindgen_test]` macro.
+This is the crate which you actually link to in your Wasm test and through which you import the `#[wasm_bindgen_test]` macro.
 Otherwise this crate provides a `console_log!` macro that's a utility like `println!` only using `console.log`.